tiagonnascimento/azuredevops-sfdx-orgdev-build-deploy/README.md

 # SFDX Org Development Model Azure Devops Task - Build & Deploy

 This repository implements a Azure Devops Task that's is a variation of the [Bitbucket Pipelines examples with org development](https://github.com/forcedotcom/sfdx-bitbucket-org/).
+This is also a Azure Devops version of the [SFDX Org Development Model Github Action - Build & Deploy](https://github.com/tiagonnascimento/sfdx-orgdev-build-deploy)

 This action is usefull to deploy to non-scratch orgs (sandbox or production) with Azure Pipelines.